Psycho-Educational Assessment Process

 The DSM-V categorises a Specific Learning Disability / Disorder as Mild, Moderate or Severe.
 It is expected that a formal assessment will identify the level of severity of the specific learning disability / disorder.
 The categorisations as outlined in the DSM-V are provided below.

-Moderate There are marked difficulties in one or more academic domains that will require specialised and intensive interventions and teaching with accommodations required to complete activities accurately and efficiently.
+Moderate There are marked difficulties in one or more academic domains that will require specialised and intensive interventions and teaching with adjustments required to complete activities accurately and efficiently.

 The Australian context for assessment of Specific Learning Disability